The Importance of Physical Fitness for Teens

 By getting physically active now, teens can prevent these negative side effects from coming to fruition.
 Learning how to be healthy and prioritize physical activity now will serve them well in their adulthood.

-Impact of Physical Play on Development
+Impact of Physical Activity on Development

 Ages 2 to 5